firezone/firezone/swift/apple/README.md

 ### NetworkExtension not loading (macOS)

-If the tunnel fails to come up after signing in, it can be for a large number of reasons.
-Here are some of the more common ones:
+If the tunnel fails to come up after signing in, it can be for a number of reasons.
+Start by checking the system logs for errors -- commonly it is due to entitlements, signing, notarization, or some other security issue.

+One technique is to start a `log stream` in another terminal while replicating the issue, looking for errors reported by other macOS subsystems hinting at why the Network Extension failed to load.

+If nothing seem obviously wrong, it could be that the Network Extension isn't loading because of a LaunchAgent issue.

 Try clearing your LaunchAgent db: